nitroxplunge/bluealliance/README.md

 ## Installation

 Open a terminal in your projects directory and type:

 `npm install bluealliance`

+bluealliance and it's dependencies should now be installed in your node_modules folder

-## Docs
+## Documentation

-Documentation for this wrapper can be found at:
+Documentation for this wrapper can be found at http://bluealliance.readthedocs.io/en/latest/

 ## Example

 ```
-var BlueAlliance = require("../bluealliance/src/bluealliance.js");
+var BlueAlliance = require("bluealliance");
-var tba = new BlueAlliance("53QztSBkXCtjaAgV98kdm6VyhgD0wQy30RReogRjxs8hPpsqDD6qmxFyz71WELeC");
+var tba = new BlueAlliance("Your API key here");

 var main = async function() {
     var result = await tba.getTeam(7308);